gtrafimenkov/rust-ggstd/README.md

 # Partial implementation of Go standard library in Rust

+This is a humble attempt to port some of the Go standard library to Rust.

+Why:
+- it can make easier for Go programmers to transition to Rust
+- while Rust ecosistem has a lot of libraries covering every need (see https://crates.io/), it takes time to choose what libary to use from many possible options.
-Go language has a very good [standard library](https://pkg.go.dev/std): simple, extensive and well tested.
-It would be great to have something like that in Rust.
+  It would be great to have something like the Go standard library - simple, extensive and well tested.

+If you are considering using this library, take following into account:
+- the quality of the code is lower that in Go library
+- the code is less tested
+- some optimizations are missing, so the performance may be lower than expected

 ## Usage examples